marklcrowe/lesson-example/setup.md

 	necessarily realising it.
 Switching to the `gh-branch` ensures you are using the "stable" version of the template.

-11. Run `bin/lesson_initialize.py` to create all of the boilerplate files that cannot be put into the styles repository (because they would trigger repeated merge conflicts).
+11. Run `python bin/lesson_initialize.py` to create all of the boilerplate files that cannot be put into the styles repository (because they would trigger repeated merge conflicts).